The MSc Psychology by Research allows you to conduct an independent psychological study in a vibrant research culture.

 This fee includes £44 for the enhanced DBS certificate, the Post Office Administration fee and the online administration fee.

-The MSc Psychology by Research will provide a good basis for anyone who wants to pursue a career in research.
+The Masters Psychology by Research will provide a good basis for anyone who wants to pursue a career in research.
 It is also ideal for those who wish to improve their research skills to a professional level to support applications for a PhD, or for a clinical or educational professional training programme.